 530.754.7671 | firstname.lastname@example.org

-Director Mark Modera is the Sempra Energy Chair in Energy Efficiency, Professor in the Mechanical and Aerospace Engineering and Civil and Environmental Engineering departments, and Interim Director of the Energy and Efficiency Institute.
+Mark Modera is Associate Director of the UC Davis Western Cooling Efficiency Center (WCEC) and Professor Emeritus in the Departments of Civil and Environmental Engineering and in Mechanical and Aerospace Engineering.
 Before joining the WCEC, Mark worked at Carrier Corp., where he was a Vice-President, and at Lawrence Berkeley National Laboratory (LBNL).
 Mark was a Principal Investigator at LBNL on many research projects, and developed a new research program focused on thermal energy distribution in buildings.

 While at LBNL, he developed an aerosol-based duct sealing process, and subsequently established Aeroseal, Inc. to commercialize the technology.
 Aeroseal’s technical success and market promise became recognized by Carrier, which bought the business in 2001 and retained Mark to help manage it.
 His publications span a vast range of research interests, including: